PYnative

 isinstance() With Multiple Classes

 You can also check the instance with multiple types.
-Let’s say you have a variable, and you wanted to check whether it holds any numeric value or not, for example, a numeric value can be an int
+Let’s say you have a variable, and you wanted to check whether it holds any numeric value or not, for example, a numeric value can be an int or float.

-To verify whether a variable is an instance of one of the specified types, we need to mention all types in a tuple and pass it to the classInfo argument of isinstance()
+To verify whether a variable is an instance of one of the specified types, we need to mention all types in a tuple and pass it to the classInfo argument of isinstance().

 Example